codestork/dronePass-Planner/README.md

 ```

 ### Creating your databases
 There will be two different databases to support development.
 One will be used for unit testing (`dronepasstest`) and the other will be used for your own dev testing (`dronepass`).
 If these databases already exist you'll need to either drop the databases or drop the tables (`DROP SCHEMA public cascade;CREATE SCHEMA public;CREATE EXTENSION postgis;`).
 After you've created a database and setup it's permissions you'll need to apply the PostGIS extension to each database.
-In order to run SQL commands against the dronepass database you can pull up the psql terminal using `$ psql -U dronepass -d dronepass` and you can exit the terminal with the `\q` command:
+In order to run SQL commands as the dronepass user you can pull up the psql terminal using `$ psql -U dronepass` and you can exit the terminal with the `\q` command:

-Connect to `dronepass` in psql and execute the following lines:
+In psql and execute the following lines:
 ``` SQL
 CREATE DATABASE dronepass;
 GRANT ALL PRIVILEGES ON DATABASE dronepass to dronepass;
 CREATE EXTENSION postgis;
 ```

-Connect to `dronepasstest` in psql and execute the following lines:
+To make the testing version in psql execute the following lines:
 ``` SQL
 CREATE DATABASE dronepassdbtest;
 GRANT ALL PRIVILEGES ON DATABASE dronepasstest to dronepass;